 Fluffy and moist, these buttery red velvet cupcakes are my favorite.
 The tangy cream cheese frosting puts them over the top!

 Over the past year, the most requested recipe on my blog is… red velvet cupcakes.
+I have tried-and-true recipes for chocolate cupcakes and vanilla cupcakes, but red velvet cupcakes were missing.
 To be honest, I was never a huge fan of red velvet up until a few years ago.
 Is it chocolate?
 Is it vanilla?
 The flavor always leaves me confused.

 But I began to fall in love with it when I bit into a lavish 3 layer slice of red velvet cake at my friend’s wedding.
 It was so unworldly moist, very buttery, full of vanilla flavor with a hint of chocolate goodness.
 And the tang from the cream cheese frosting was the perfect compliment to the indulgently sweet red velvet crumb underneath.